 - Peer Mentors

 The Northwestern Core features 14 to 16 credits of courses that all NWC students take.
-These include a First-Year Seminar that provides an introduction to the Christian liberal arts, 8 credits of classes that focus on the Christian story and tradition; and other courses the cover such learning themes as belief and reason, cross-cultural engagement, historical perspectives, and self and society.
+These include a First-Year Seminar that provides an introduction to the Christian liberal arts; 8 credits of classes that focus on the Christian story and tradition; and other courses that cover such learning themes as belief and reason, cross-cultural engagement, historical perspectives, and self and society.
 A culminating senior-year seminar ensures that students are prepared to apply what they’ve learned—both in their major and in Northwestern Core classes—to their future career and life of service and social responsibility.

 Northwestern students have the opportunity to study abroad for a semester in Australia, Belize, Oman, Spain, and 20 other countries.
 In addition, NWC faculty lead month-long summer study trips to such nations as the Czech Republic, Great Britain, Greece, Israel, and Italy.
 Northwestern has been ranked among the 50 American colleges and universities with the best study abroad programs by Best College Reviews.
-Abroad101.com lists Northwestern’s Romania Semester as one of America’s top 10 study abroad programs, according to rankings based on student evaluations.

 Northwestern students have many opportunities to pursue research projects that lead to presentations at conferences and act as great preparatory work for graduate school.
 Many of these are even collaborative projects with professors.
 Through a grant from the Howard Hughes Medical Institute, first- and second-year biology students have the unique opportunity to conduct research on phages, which are viruses that infect bacteria.
 Outstanding student academic and creative work is displayed at Northwestern’s annual Celebration of Research.
-In 2018, 93 students presented posters of their research to faculty, students, Board of Trustees members, and area residents.

 Students in the Honors Program have the opportunity to take exclusive courses and participate in scholarly travel experiences and social activities with other top students.
 The curriculum connects content from multiple disciplines, team-taught by faculty from different departments.
 The program also adds honors components to major courses, offers a scholarship methods course, and enables students to conduct independent scholarship in their discipline.
 In addition, Honors Program members can study in Greece in the summer.